oracle/terraform-provider-oci/website/docs/r/core_boot_volume.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The boot volume's Oracle ID (OCID).
 * `image_id` - The image OCID used to create the boot volume.
 * `is_auto_tune_enabled` - Specifies whether the auto-tune performance is enabled for this boot volume.
-This field is deprecated.
-Use the `DetachedVolumeAutotunePolicy` instead to enable the volume for detached autotune.
 * `is_hydrated` - Specifies whether the boot volume's data has finished copying from the source boot volume or boot volume backup.
 * `kms_key_id` - The OCID of the Key Management master encryption key assigned to the boot volume.
 * `size_in_gbs` - The size of the boot volume in GBs.